 As foundational objectives are mastered, more advanced elements of the model are introduced.
 Particular emphasis is placed on the importance of practice, the ability to accept and use constructive feedback, and the ability to identify and work with internal feelings, as well as, the ability to make a thorough assessment, create treatment plans, and prepare for termination.

 Research is an integral part of this program and students are trained to use the Achievement of Therapeutic Objectives Scale (ATOS) and the Achievement of Therapeutic Objectives Scale-Therapist (ATOS-Therapist) to code ten-minute segments of psychotherapy sessions.

-- Developing a strong working bond with your client
+- Learn how to cultivate a strong working alliance with your client

-- Helping your client experience affect exposures (grief, sadness, anger, rage, positive feelings of the self)
+- Learn how to help your client experience and integrate their previously avoided feelings (grief, sadness, anger, rage, positive feelings of the self, guilt, and intimacy)

-- Helping your client increase their sense of self
+- Learn how to help your client increase their overall sense of self

 - Video segments of psychotherapy sessions

 - Keynote presentation